thunderbird2009/book_rmn/ch5_multi_tower_scoring_model.md

 - Compute for all eligible ads (10M-100M) in daily batch → store in ad index (FAISS/ScaNN)
 - Incremental updates: New ads or creative changes trigger re-encoding within 5-15 minutes

+> **Code Listings 5.2-5.5**: Due to their length (~100-120 lines each), complete implementations for the Ad Tower (5.2), Dynamic Context Tower (5.3), Fusion Layers (5.4), and ESMM Model (5.5) are available in the accompanying Jupyter notebook: `code/ch5_multi_tower_scoring_model.ipynb`.
+These implementations include full error handling, comprehensive tests, and production-ready features.

 ---

 ### 2.4 Fusion & Prediction Head